 This title change is not enough to ask for a promotion or bring the topic to the fore when it comes to evaluating your performance.
-It is tricky to ask for a promotion on performance evaluation.
+It is tricky to ask for promotion on performance evaluation.
 If you make a case to prove that you are eligible for promotion, you are more likely to succeed.
 This is a long-term strategy that starts months – perhaps as a year – before your performance is reviewed.
 If you want to be on the promotional track, the strategy should continue indefinitely.
-This article will show ways how to ask for a promotion on performance evaluation.
+This article will show ways how to ask for promotion on performance evaluation.

 Here are the effective tricks